presnick/ProgramsInformationPeople/_sources/Assignments/lecture_waivers/lecture5_waiver.rst

 Lecture 5: Waiver Challenge Exercises
 =====================================

+Note that iteration is *very important* for the remainder of this course, and if you feel at all concerned about it, we recommend very strongly that you attend lecture!

 .. _lecture_5_waiver:

 .. activecode:: l5w_1
    :language: python
+   :autograde: unittest

-	Create a list of numbers from 0-74 and assign that to the variable ``nums``.
-Then accumulate the total of that list's values so that the total is assigned to the variable ``total``.
+	Create a list of numbers from 0-74 using a Python function, and assign that to the variable ``nums``.
+Then use the accumulator pattern to accumulate the total of that list's values, so that the total is assigned to the variable ``total``.
 	~~~~

    =====